-The importance of exercising and engaging in physical activities is often overlooked, especially by individuals who have very busy lives.
+The importance of exercising and engaging in physical activities is often overlooked, especially by individuals who have very busy lives so here are simple office exercises to keep you moving.
 While we are out making sure that we have our futures secured and we live comfortable lives, we end up sacrificing our mental, emotional, and physical health.
 It is never too late to break out from your sedentary lifestyle.
 Make the change and help yourself begin living healthier by understanding that exercises and physical activities do not necessarily need to take a huge chunk of your time.
 There are simple office exercises that can be done to keep yourself moving and healthy!

 Cardio exercises help increase the strength of your heart and lungs.
 It is also proven to be one of the fastest and easiest ways to burn calories and lose weight.
 While most cardio activities involve a lot of effort like running, jogging, swimming, and biking, we have to remember that cardio is not limited to only these activities.

-Some simple cardio that you can perform at work without taking much time off is actually normal activities you may already have been doing before.
+Some simple cardio that you can perform at work without taking much time off are actually normal activities you may already have been doing before.

 Taking the stairs instead of waiting for the elevators, getting up from your seat and stretching your legs, walking or jogging in place, and wandering around your office are some examples of easy cardio you can do while at work.
 They do not only help you get more physical activity, but they also allow you a few minutes away from the radiation of your computer and help stimulate your brain to function more efficiently.

-Sitting for long hours has just as many negative effects on your legs as they do on your spine and your pelvis.
+Sitting for long hours have just as much negative effects on your legs as they do on your spine and your pelvis.
 Having a sedentary lifestyle that does not allow you much time to spend on your feet can lead to various illnesses such as weight gain, heart disease, high blood pressure, diabetes, muscle atrophy, and other chronic conditions.

 Leg raises are the easiest – whether you are on your seat or standing up, leg raises do not require much effort from other parts of your body, so you can definitely do them while responding to your emails, working on presentations, or even talking on the phone.
 Squats are another activity you can perform for your lower body.
 This exercise can be done in your cubicle, or while waiting for those documents you are printing or faxing.